 Betances blows save, Yanks fall to Jays with Red Sox next

+Betances blows save, Yanks fall to Jays with Red Sox nextNew York Yankees relief pitcher Dellin Betances delivers during the eighth inning of a baseball game against the Toronto Blue Jays on Sunday, Sept.
+16, 2018, in New York.
+(AP Photo/Adam Hunger)

-NEW YORK — Red Sox-Yankees in late September — as sure a thing as exists for baseball's schedule makers.
+NEW YORK (AP) -- Red Sox-Yankees in late September - as sure a thing as exists for baseball's schedule makers.
 AL East powers, historic foes, duking it out for a division title.

 Not this time.
 With Boston's iron grip on the majors' best record, New York is going into the upcoming series against its longtime rival with a rather mundane mantra.